SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

    docker pull busybox
    ```

-   which is an very small (1-5Mb) containerized application that contains the
+   which is a very small (1-5Mb) containerized application that contains the
    most essential GNU fileutils, shellutils etc.

 4. After pulling the image, write